How to Validate a SaaS IdeaBefore Writing Code

 - What industries or niches are most affected?

-- Where do these people hang out online?
+- Where do these people hang out online (Reddit, Slack, Discord, forums)?

 - What's their budget for tools like this?